Not just the Formula 1 Championship standings, Mercedes and Hamilton lead the F1 Betting odds too!

 Vettel Seen as Likeliest Challenger at Azerbaijan GP

-Despite to the 2019 Formula One season, Vettel and teammate Charles Leclerc are still in the picture as far as upcoming races are concerned.
+Despite Ferrari’s horror start to the 2019 Formula One season, Vettel and teammate Charles Leclerc are still in the picture as far as upcoming races are concerned.
 Next up is the Azerbaijan Grand Prix on April 28, and both Ferrari drivers are in with a chance if the latest betting odds are any indicator.

 According to the latest Azerbaijan F1 Grand Prix odds at bet365, Hamilton is a slight 7/4 favorite, with Vettel on 23/10, Leclerc, 3/1, Bottas, 7/2, and Red Bull’s Max Verstappen the other realistic contender at 20/1.

-The Azerbaijan GP was added to the in 2017.
+The Azerbaijan GP was added to the Formula One calendar in 2017.
 Last year, Hamilton won in Azerbaijan ahead of Kimi Raikkonen (who was then representing Ferrari), after Vettel had pole position.
 In the inaugural Azerbaijan race, Hamilton and Vettel both failed to make the podium as Daniel Ricciardo won ahead of Bottas in second.

 Hamilton is Good Value in Azerbaijan